fcp-hunance/digitalize-farm-shop/frontend/README.md

-### Wichtige Hinweise
+### Important Notes

-- Autofill-Probleme: Die Eingabefelder sind mit autoComplete="new-password" konfiguriert, um die Autofill-Funktion von Browsern zu umgehen.
+- Autofill Issues: Input fields are configured with autoComplete="new-password" to bypass browser autofill features.

-- Lieferschein/Bestellung: Gib eine beliebige Kunden-ID in das Eingabefeld ein, um die entsprechenden Funktionen auszulösen.
+- Delivery Note/Order: Enter any customer ID in the input field to trigger the corresponding functions.

-## Verwendete Technologien
+## Technologies Used

 - React & Vite

 - React Router

-- Recharts (für Diagramme auf dem Dashboard)
+- Recharts (for charts on the Dashboard)

-- React Context API (für zentrales State Management)
+- React Context API (for centralized state management)